 Call FUNCTION for every element in the THING.
 Returns NIL.

 THING may be a wide range of Java collection types, their common iterators or a Java array.

 In case the THING is a map-like object, FUNCTION will be called with two arguments, key and value.

-- Function: list-to-list [jss] list
+- Macro: jtypecase [jss]